joebew42/ex_chat/README.md

 ### DOING

+- Replace the `plug-web-socket` with the default `cowboy_websocket_handler`

+### TODO

 - Allow web clients to send messages

-### TODO

 - Allow web clients to receive messages
 - Remove the `/echo` endpoint